Overview

 The EBU is led by a board consisting of 5 officers (President, first and second vice presidents, treasurer and secretary general) and up to 8 ordinary members.
 They are elected by the EBU membership at the General Assembly for the period of four years.
 Board members are accountable to the General Assembly.
 All board members are blind or partially sighted.

-The Board usually holds 3 to 4 face-to-face meetings a year.
+The Board usually holds 3 to 4 meetings a year, face-to-face or online.
 Detailed information about its composition, voting procedure, powers and functions can be found in the EBU Constitution.

 Project groups